-What would jewelry be without the rich, deep beauty of precious metals like gold and silver?
+What would jewelry be without the rich, deep beauty of precious metals? gold and Silver?
 It's really hard to imagine!
-But it's no secret that mining gold poses a significant risk not only to nature, but also to the people who work in the mines..
+But it's no secret that gold mining poses a significant risk not only to nature, but also to the people who work in mining.

 Urban mining - sustainable recycling gold

 For little gold, far too much waste

 Creating the amount of gold needed to make a single ring creates up to 20 tons of waste.
 And especially in small-scale mining, which accounts for about 15% of the newly mined gold, people who often have no other means of income put their lives in danger every day due to lack of equipment and disturbingly bad working conditions in order to get a raw material from the depths of the earth to transport, the beauty of which they very probably can no longer even perceive.